kasun/BeeSQL/docs/user/quickstart.rst

 **Attributes of connections**::

-    db.lastrowid - Insert ID of last statment if last statement was an insert. db.lastsql - Generated SQL for last run statement. db.lastescapes - Escape values used for last run statement.
+    db.lastrowid - Insert ID of last statement if last statement was an insert. db.lastsql - Generated SQL for last run statement. db.lastescapes - Escape values used for last run statement.